FHA World - Gift of

-According to the new FHA Policy changes, which go into effect in early summer of 2010, FHA will require 10% down payment for anyone purchasing with a FICO score lower than 580.
+According to the new FHA Policy changes, which went into effect in the summer of 2010, FHA requires 10% down payment for anyone purchasing a home with a FICO score lower than 580.

 Gift Funds - Down payment funds can be gifted from a relative, spouse, or a domestic partner.
 The gifted funds must be sourced and seasoned and cannot be borrowed by the donor.

 Seller's Concessions - FHA mortgage requirements allow for seller concessions of up to 6% of the sales price.

 The new FHA Policy changes limit seller concessions to 3% of the sale price.
 These went into effect in early summer of 2011.